Financial securityThe page was last modified:

 Social security contributions

-When you run a limited company, you are considered as an employee in your company and the company pays employer contributions on the salary which you take out from your company.
-Some of the employer contributions go towards your health insurance and old age pension.
+When you run a limited company, you are considered an employee in your company and the company pays employer contributions on the salary which you take out from your company.
+Some of the employer contributions go towards your health insurance and pension.

-If the company does not report and pay any social security contributions (employer contributions or self-employment contributions), you are not entitled to sickness benefit, old age pension or other benefits based on your work.
+If the company does not report and pay any social security contributions (employer contributions or self-employment contributions), you are not entitled to sickness benefits, pension or other benefits based on your work.
 It can be said that you earn your social benefits by paying your social security contributions.

 Insured in Sweden